pydio/cells/README.md

 We are also looking for help to translate the Cells interface in various languages.
 It is really easy to participate: just navigate to [our page in the Crowdin translation tool](https://crowdin.com/project/pydio-cells), create an account and get started.

+Pydio Cells uses many open-source libraries.
+The most important ones are listed below, please see [DEPENDENCIES](DEPENDENCIES) for an exhaustive list of other libs and their licenses.

 ## Versioning & Branches